instafluff0/C3X_Districts/Renderer/docs/navigation_next_agent_prompt.md

 preferences: waves/reflections were off for the supplied real-game log, but on for the busy fixtures.
 Do not silently change those preferences.

-First inspect the supplied log's final debugger exception (`0x0000087A`, parameters `0x887A0001, 0x00000053`) after thread exits.
+The supplied log's final debugger exception (`0x0000087A`, parameters `0x887A0001, 0x00000053`) is a parallel diagnostic, not a blocker for renderer work.
 All 109 render calls had completed successfully, but clean shutdown is not established; do not invent a cause or call it a confirmed crash without more evidence.

 Prioritize the measured remaining stalls.
-Actual usage logged approximately 51 ms median per uncached unit pose versus 0.5 ms cached, and 39.6 seconds of summed pose-miss work.
-New-region geometry dominated multi-second map stalls.
-First profile and reduce cold pose preparation/readback without altering phase/action semantics;
-then diagnose existing background prewarm (24 interrupted events, zero builds or prefetched bytes in the supplied log), prepare reusable world terrain/relief structure before camera demand and share compact geometry across zooms.
-Extend existing retained meshes and bounded camera queue.
+The active first target is the dense, no-water resident scroll: translate the immutable static front, render only the newly exposed strip, and independently invalidate city/improvement/resource bounds.
+Require exact pixels and ownership, zero fallback/recovery, no completed-map reuse, and first <100 ms then <33 ms before adding another cache tier or returning to water effects.
+Keep cold pose preparation as a separate measurement and preserve native phase/action semantics; cached unit composition is already a secondary cost after warm-up.
+Then complete latest-exact native publication, followed by compact complete-appearance regional preparation for distant jumps.
 Topology alone is insufficient for cities/resources/forest exclusions or visibility-dependent appearance.
 Version and invalidate any compiled regional cache by complete immutable inputs, world edits, pack/compiler identity and wrap state.

-Use the completed busy fixture as a regression workload: continuous renderer, waves and reflections on, cold startup, no unit warm-up, independently moving/acting units, idle → scroll/reverse → all three zooms → two distant jumps/local scrolling → return and idle.
-It retains discrete zoom/minimap clicks while coalescing continuous scroll, records queued action delays, and independently replays bounded snapshots after timing.
+Use the completed busy fixture as a later regression workload: continuous renderer, waves and reflections on, cold startup, no unit warm-up, independently moving/acting units, idle → scroll/reverse → all three zooms → two distant jumps/local scrolling → return and idle.
+First use the short dense no-water resident-scroll gate so the fixture does not hide the static-object bottleneck behind water or cold-start cost.
+The busy fixture retains discrete zoom/minimap clicks while coalescing continuous scroll, records queued action delays, and independently replays bounded snapshots after timing.
 Use 24 and 64 units per zone and report actual visibility.
-Keep initial startup, first/repeated zoom, nearby scroll, distant preparation, final idle, unit-body cost, input backlog and native presentation separate.
-Missing continuous phases under stalls remain missing; pixel parity does not turn poor performance into a pass.
+Keep startup, first/repeated zoom, nearby scroll, distant preparation, final idle, unit-body cost, input backlog and native presentation separate.

 Native asynchronous completion remains unfinished.
 The current native timer/caller is synchronous; standalone queue call timings are not native integration evidence.